FastQCS3-direct/fastqcs3/README.md

 #### Important Notes about Usage
 	1. Your fastq files should be labelled with an alphabetical character in front: i.e. `A1_S1_L001_R1_001.fastq.gz` instead of `1_S1_LOO1_R1_001.fastq.gz`

-	2. If running multiple datasets at once, you will have to change the host name on line 204 of the `fastQCS3_dashboard.py` file every time you run a new dataset to visualize all at the same time. i.e. `app.run_server(host='127.0.0.1', port='8050', debug=False)` to `app.run_server(host='128.0.0.1', port='8050', debug=False)`
+	2. If running multiple datasets at once, you will have to change the host name on line 204 of the `fastQCS3_dashboard.py` file every time you run a new dataset to visualize all at the same time. i.e. `app.run_server(host='127.0.0.1', port='8050', debug=False)` followed by `app.run_server(host='128.0.0.1', port='8050', debug=False)`

 #### Notes about CI
 	CI can be difficult when running in such a large and complicated environment (like one containing QIIME2).
 	Check back for updates about using continuous integration through Travis CI.